ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ```

-## A brief detour into the history of algebraic data types

-Before we get into how we can exploit ADTs in Java lets take a little detour into the history od ADTs

-ADTs are not a new idea.
-As we have seen Java has been able to simulate them to some extent since enums were introduced in 1.1 (date?), but the ideas actually go back much further.
+## A Historical Perspective
+The concept of ADTs traces back to the early days of functional programming languages like ML and Hope in the 1970s.
+They were then popularized by languages like Haskell, which uses them as a fundamental building block.

+Let's take a quick tour of how ADTs (or their approximations) have been handled in different languages:

+  - `C`: C lacks built-in support for ADTs but can simulate by using structs for product types and unions (combined with an enum for type tracking) for a rudimentary form of sum types.
-In the 1960's a kind of ADT known as a tagged union which later became part of the C language.
-The tagged union (also called a disjoint union) is a data structure used to hold a value that could take on several different, but fixed types.
+    The tagged union (also called a disjoint union) is a data structure used to hold a value that can take on several different, but fixed types.
 Only one of the types can be in use at any one time, and a tag field explicitly indicates which one is in use.
 Here the tag is a value that indicates the variant of the enum stored in the union.
-This allows a structure that is the Sum of different types.

-By the mid 1970s,  In Standard ML, ADTs are defined using the datatype keyword.
-They allow you to create new types as a combination of constructors, each potentially holding values of other types.

-Essentially, datatype lets you build custom, compound types with named constructors and pattern matching lets you effectively use them.
+However, unions are notoriously unsafe, as they don't enforce type checking at compile time.
+      ~~~ c
+        union vals {
+          char ch;
+          int nt;
+        };

+        struct tagUnion {
+          char tag;
+          vals val;
+        };
+      ~~~
+  - `Haskell`: Haskell a functional language elegantly expresses ADTs with its data keyword.
+Haskell's type system is specifically designed to support the creation and manipulation of ADTs.

+     ~~~ haskell
+    data Shape = Circle Float | Rectangle Float Float
+     ~~~
+    This defines Shape as a sum type that can be either a Circle with a radius (Float) or a Rectangle with width and height (Float).

+  - `Scala`: Scala uses case classes for product types and sealed traits with case classes/objects for sum types.
+This provides a robust and type-safe way to define ADTs.
+    ~~~ scala
+    sealed trait Shape
+      case class Circle(radius: Double) extends Shape
+      case class Rectangle(width: Double, height: Double) extends Shape
+    ~~~

+  - `Java` (Pre-Java 17): Historically, Java relied on class hierarchies and the Visitor pattern to mimic sum types.
+This approach was verbose, requiring a lot of boilerplate code and was prone to errors if not carefully implemented.
+Product types were typically represented by classes with member variables.

 ## ADTs in Java

 Java's records and sealed interfaces provide an elegant mechanism for implementing ADTs.

-Records, introduced in Java 14, offer a concise syntax for defining immutable data classes.
+- Records, introduced in Java 14, offer a concise syntax for defining immutable data carriers.
 Providing `nominal` types and components with `human readable` names.

-Sealed interfaces, a feature introduced in Java 17, allows classes and interfaces to have more control over their permitted subtypes.
+- Sealed interfaces, a feature introduced in Java 17, allows classes and interfaces to have more control over their permitted subtypes.
 We achieve precise data modelling as `sealed` hierarchies of immutable records.
+This enables the compiler to know all possible subtypes at compile time, a crucial requirement for safe sum types.

+- Pattern matching is a powerful feature that enhances Java's instanceof operator and switch expressions/statements.
+It allows developers to concisely and safely extract data from objects based on their structure.
+This capability streamlines type checking and casting, leading to more readable and less error-prone code.
+  The evolution of pattern matching in Java is noteworthy.
+Initially introduced in Java 16 to enhance the instanceof operator (JEP 394), it was later extended to switch expressions and statements in Java 17 (JEP 406)9.
+This expansion broadened the applicability of pattern matching, enabling more expressive and safer code constructs.

-Restricting the possible implementations of a type, enables exhaustive pattern matching and makes invalid states unrepresentable.
+Restricting the possible implementations of a type, enables exhaustive pattern matching and making invalid states unrepresentable.
 This is particularly useful for general domain modeling with type safety.